 Oklahoma Expungement of Criminal Record

 All too often, a criminal record limits an individual’s success in life.
 When there is an arrest or a record of time served in a person’s background check, many opportunities for employment, career related licensing, obtaining credit, and carrying firearms become severely limited.
-Most people do not like being seen as criminals due to a one-time arrest or after they have worked hard to make changes for the better.
+People do not wish seen by others as “criminals” due to a one-time arrest or after they have worked hard to make changes for the better.
 In order to put criminal records behind them, a person needs to file a petition for expungement.
 When granted, an expungement allows an individual to state, truthfully and legally regarding his arrest and criminal history, that “no such action has ever occurred,” because the record becomes sealed to the public.

 The Oklahoma Legislature has recently made changes to our state laws regarding eligibility for an expungement in Oklahoma.
 Many more people are now eligible to have their criminal record expunged.
 Therefore, if you or a loved one could not get an expungement before, you should check again.
 Most expungement cases can be filed and completely resolved in ninety (90) days or less.
 Call us today to start the expungement process and build a different future.